 30 UN points = 8 W&M credits

-The tuition exchange agreement between the College of William & Mary and the University of Nottingham allows W&M students to pay their regular tuition and fees to W&M while taking classes at Nottingham.
+Program Fees: The tuition exchange agreement between William & Mary and the University of Nottingham allows W&M students to pay their regular tuition and fees to W&M while taking classes at Nottingham.
 Students will pay for housing, meals, and other fees on site in Nottingham.

 Students are also billed a $375 study abroad fee.
 International medical/evacuation insurance is required for all students who study abroad and a fee of $170 is applied to the students account prior to the start of the program.
 Students are responsible for airfare and visa costs.